 DEQ received 1 comment in this category from commenter number 3 listed in the Commenters section below.

 Response DEQ understands there are impacts to delaying permitting on the public.
-While requiring EQC adoption of federal standards before placing them into permits would potentially delay their implementation, many affected sources learn about federal standards and are working towards compliance prior to EQC adoption.
-Sources of information include: industry associations, equipment suppliers, consultants, competitors, and EPA, in addition to DEQ.
+However, given that EPA typically gives affected businesses three years to comply; only notifications are required initially; and EPA, DEQ and trade associations perform outreach to affected businesses; there shouldn’t be any significant impact of delaying permitting on the public.

 Comment The issuance of an Air Contaminant Discharge Permit is important because it lets local residences know what industries are located in their neighborhood as well as what limits EPA or DEQ has put on operations of local emissions sources.